For Performers

 Set Length

-Headliners usually do one set clocking about 70 to 90 minutes.
-Openers, about 20 minutes.
-Co-bills doing individual sets tend to do about 45-55 minutes apiece, with a short break.
+We don’t run a strict clock.
+Headliners usually do about 70 to 90 minutes in a single set.
+Openers, about 20 to 25 minutes.
+Co-bills doing individual sets tend to do about 50-55 minutes apiece, with a short break.
 Co-bills backing each other and alternating songs usually do one set of about 90 minutes.

 In our room, every time one act does two sets there’s audience loss at the break no matter how amazing the performance is.
 Never happens when individual acts do a set each, just when one act does two sets.
 So weird.
 Consequently, we strongly recommend headliners do one long set rather than two short ones.
-(We’ve had seasoned players direct a short stand-and-stretch from the stage for about a minute if the audience seems to need it.
-With the right patter, it’s fun.)
+(We’ve had savvy performers direct a short stand-and-stretch from the stage if the audience seems to need it.
+Just a wee focused minute so people don’t wander off.
+With the right patter, it’s just a fun part of the show.)

 Headliners and co-bills are encouraged to read the room and go longer or shorter by feel.
 When magic is happening, we don’t want arbitrary rules getting in the way of it.
 Shows where things just ain’t clickin’ are rare in our experience, but if going shorter than your setlist seems like the right thing to do, that’s OK.